Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 > CSS code was checked using CSS W3C CSS Validator.

 * [Online Beautifier](https://beautifier.io/)
-> Online Beautifier was used to beautify my HTML code.
+> Online Beautifier was used to beautify my HTML, CSS and JavaScript code.
 # Testing
 As the webpage was being built Chrome developer tools were used to ensure that the code was working smoothly.
 Each section was then tested again every time a new feature was added.